stanford-crfm/levanter/docs/Getting-Started-CUDA.md

-# Getting Started on CUDA
+# Getting Started on GPU

-**Note** that right now CUDA support is very preliminary and Levanter does not work on a multi-machine setup.
+**Note** that right now GPU support is very preliminary and Levanter does not work on a multi-machine setup.
 (We think this is just a dependency/environment issue.)

 We only test on Ampere (e.g. A100s or 30xx series)  GPUs.
 If it works with Jax it should work, though.